What is Fark?

 - 50 FUs for 1 month of BareFark

-We will be adding more ways to use your FarkUnits soon, including the much-requested Swear Jar feature.
+We will be adding more ways to use your FarkUnits soon.
 Keep an eye on this page for more ways to redeem your FarkUnits.

 (FarkUnits replace Farks2Give.
 Any existing Farks2Give have been converted to FarkUnits.)